pzinemanas/AudioMoth-Firmware-SPL/README.md

 # AudioMoth-Firmware-SPL
 This repository contains a firmware for AudioMoth.
-It consits in an adaptation of the firmware publicated in [AudioMoth-Project](https://github.com/OpenAcousticDevices/AudioMoth-Project) and [AudioMoth-Firmware-Basic](https://github.com/OpenAcousticDevices/AudioMoth-Firmware-Basic) to calculate SPL (dBA).
+It consists in an adaptation of the firmware published in [AudioMoth-Project](https://github.com/OpenAcousticDevices/AudioMoth-Project) and [AudioMoth-Firmware-Basic](https://github.com/OpenAcousticDevices/AudioMoth-Firmware-Basic) to calculate SPL (dBA).

 We use the 1.3.0 version of AudioMoth firmware as a base.
 We add the SPL library (`src/spl.c` and `inc/spl.h`) that includes all the functions related to the SPL estimation.